hyperledger/iroha-2-docs/src/guide/javascript.md

 <<<@/snippets/js-sdk-2-1-2-signer.ts

 Now we're able to make signatures with `signer.sign(binary)`!
+However, to interact with Iroha, we need to be able to do more than just sign.
+We would need to send something to Iroha, like transactions or queries.
-However, to interact with Iroha, we need to be able to do more than just signing.
-We would need to send something to Iroha, like transactions or queries. `Torii` will help us with that.
+`Torii` will help us with that.

 `Torii` handles HTTP / WebSocket communications with Iroha.
 We will use it to communicate with Iroha endpoints.
 With the help of `Torii` we can:

 - Submit transactions with `Torii.submit()`
 - Send queries with `Torii.request()`